andrew/ultimate-awesome/README.md

 - [awesome-infosec](https://github.com/0xedward/awesome-infosec) - A curated list of awesome infosec blog posts, courses, books and more!.
 - [awesome-remote-sensing](https://github.com/attibalazs/awesome-remote-sensing) - Collection of Remote Sensing Resources.
 - [awesome-programmer](https://github.com/dhilipsiva/awesome-programmer) - A collection of resources to learn from and become a self-taught awesome programmer.
+- [awesome-legged-locomotion-learning](https://github.com/gaiyi7788/awesome-legged-locomotion-learning) - A curated list of resources relevant to legged locomotion learning of robotics.
 - [awesome-service-workers](https://github.com/mbj36/awesome-service-workers) - A Collection of some awesome Service-Workers resources.
 Feel Free to contribute if u feel it's worth adding in this repository.
 - [awesome-cocos](https://github.com/cocos/awesome-cocos) - ⚡️ Delightful Cocos Creator show cases, utilities, documents and more!.
 - [awesome-lnbits](https://github.com/cryptoteun/awesome-lnbits) - Awesome projects build on LNBits.